 1. Olive Tree

 Look out Italy — California now produces millions of gallons of olive oil each year!
 In the 1920s, William Bourn planted 175 olive trees at Filoli, hoping to become part of the production boom.
-Though the trees proved to be too labor intensive to be worthwhile to farm, they add Mediterranean charm to the Garden.
-Our horticulturists keep these trees in the same compact goblet shape they had when pictured in 1959.
+Though the trees proved to be too labor intensive to farm, they add Mediterranean charm to Filoli.
+Our horticulturists keep them in the same compact goblet shape they had when pictured in 1959.

 Despite being drought-tolerant and disease-resistant, recent Mediterranean olive harvests have been damaged by olive fruit fly infestations and extreme weather due to climate change.

 Oaks support more life-forms than any other North American tree.
 This 200-year-old oak — at left of the Garden House in this 1920s photo — hosts caterpillars that feed on its leaves, small birds that feast on the caterpillars, and hawks that prey on those small birds.
 Scrub jays and squirrels eat acorns and distribute them to grow into new oaks.

 A popular landscape tree, this copper beech was planted at Filoli around 1920.
 It produces edible beechnuts that rodents love.
 Foliage color ranges from green to burgundy, turning a russet brown in autumn.
 Other forms of this tree at Filoli can be seen as the tunnel hedge along the Knot Garden or the tiny beech bonsai forest on the Dining Room Terrace.